peyrona/mingle/README.md

 # How looks it like?

 Here is how to say using _Une_ : <br>
-“when the alarm is on and any window or door is opened, then send a message to my Telegram”.
+“when the alarm is on and any window is opened, then send a message to my Telegram”.

 ![Une language basic example](une-1st-example.png)